Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 Information supplied in the authorization request to assist the issuer in making better authorization decisions.

 ## Manual Refund
-A [credit](?path=docs/Resources/API-Documents/Payments/Credit.md) that is not associated with a previous payment.
+A manual refund is an [open refund](?path=docs/Resources/API-Documents/Payments/Refund-Open.md) (credit) that is not associated with a previous payment.
 Because it is an independent transaction, it can be for any amount; a manual refund is not limited to the total of a previous sale.
-Also referred to as an open refund.

 ## Masterpass
 Masterpass is a digital wallet service that makes online shopping safe and easy by storing the customer's payment and shipping information securely.